Christmas Meeting of 1888

-The invitation, signed by nine prominent Faroemen, marked the inception of a new era in Faroese history - the rise of the National Movement.

 In spite of a raging storm and slushy roads, a large crowd of people gathered in the house of the Løgting that afternoon.
 Speeches were made and patriotic songs were sung.
 The highlight of the meeting came when the poet Rasmus Effersøe recited a battle hymn written for the occasion by young Jóannes Patursson.
 The message of the lengthy poem was evident in the first stanza: